 Every year our community represents a portion the world’s most visible pioneers of the Forbes list of 30 under 30.
 We have been featured on the front covers of Wired, Fast Company, Forbes, the Boston Globe and covered in the New York Times, BusinessWeek, Financial Times, Washington Post, CNN, ABC Inc Magazine, and Vogue to name a few.
 We’ve shared our experiences and have spoken at TED, the White House, the World Economic Forum, the Clinton Global Initiative, and the United Nations.
 Despite these accolades, it is clear that ‘glue’ is not just about professional aspirations but also our generation’s deeply personal quests, an inner journey which drives our members to be more and give more to the world we live in.

 Sandbox is a dynamic and evolving global family.
 A community that leverages local power to be an impactful force in the world.
 You’ll find there are no borders, once you are a member you are equally welcome to the rest of the hubs we have across the world.
 We believe in giving more than receiving as we infuse our interactions with humility, honesty and empathy and strive for authentic exchanges that enrich our community.

 Our circle of trust is protected by a fundamental respect for the confidentiality, safety, and integrity of our community.
-With this, I invite you to join us at our most significant event yet, Global Summit 2017.
+With this, we you to join us at our most significant event yet, Global Summit 2017.
 It truly is time to shift a gear.